huyz/chromium-search-sync/README.md

 ## Installation

-No installation required - this is a standalone Python script.
+Clone this repository or download the standalone `brave-search-sync` script.
+No further installation is required.

 **Requirements:**